YuriGardinazzi/DDManager/README.md

 # DDManager
-DDManager is a Dungeons &amp; Dragons adventure manager that helps the user to builds maps and keep track on players and so on
+DDManager is a Dungeons &amp; Dragons adventure manager that helps the user builds maps and keep track on players and more